-Other Skill Level C correspond to semi-skilled occupations that require only a high school diploma or job specialization.
+Skill Level C corresponds to semi-skilled occupations that require only a high school diploma or job specialization.
 This includes occupations like industrial butchers, long-haul truck drivers, food and beverage servers.

-Occupation classified as Skill Level D on the NOC list corresponds to jobs that require on the job training.
+Occupations classified as Skill Level D on the NOC list correspond to jobs that require on-the-job training.
 These include occupations such as fruit pickers, cleaning staff, oil field workers, etc.